seriousManual/configurations/README.md

 ### External optional additional Configuration

 Via the parameters hash the path to an additonal configurations file can be specified.
-The key for the options hash os `externalconfig`.
+The key for the options hash is `externalconfig`.

 ## Example